issuds/all_relations/README.md

-# all_relations
+# Data-Driven, Statistical Learning Method for Automatically Extracting Path Models

+This code can be used to determine weights for every pair of relations between given set of concepts which describe the strength of relation.

+## Data format

+See examples in "dataset" folder.
+Accepted data format is csv file, which has columns in the following format:

+conceptA1, conceptA2, ... conceptAN, conceptB1, conceptB2, ... conceptBN,

+where A, B, ... are names of concepts, and by numbers 1, 2, ... are denoted features for a given concept.

+For further details on the data format refer to "dataset_parser.py".

+## Installation

-The most certain way to install everything is to use Ubuntu virtual machine.
-You require virtualbox to be installed:
+The most certain way to install everything is to use Ubuntu 15 virtual machine.
+To create one, you require virtualbox to be installed:

 https://www.virtualbox.org/wiki/Downloads